 1> if the cell selection is triggered by detecting radio link failure of the MCG or re-configuration with sync failure of the MCG or mobility from NR failure; and

-1> if attemptLTM-Switch is configured; and
+1> if attemptLTM-Switch is configured and attemptCondReconfig is not configured; and

 1> if the selected cell is one of the LTM candidate cells in the LTM-Candidate IE within VarLTM-Config associated with the MCG:

 2> perform the LTM cell switch procedure for the selected LTM candidate cell according to the actions specified in 5.3.5.x.6.

-Editor’s Note: FFS about the co-existance of LTM and CHO.
+NOTE: If attemptCondReconfig and attemptLTM-Switch are both configured and if the selected cell is one of the candidate cells for which the reconfigurationWithSync is included in the masterCellGroup in the MCG VarConditionalReconfig and if the selected cell is one of the LTM candidate cells in the LTM-Candidate IE within VarLTM-Config associated with the MCG, it is up UE implementation whether UE attempts CHO or LTM to the selected cell.

 [… below is skipped…]

 5.2.
 Text proposal 2 based on [1]